Visiting Our Elderly

 The word “honor” has these meanings in the Webster dictionary: [noun] “any expression of respect or of high estimation by words or actions”; [verb] “to revere; to respect.”

 I believe one of the many ways to show respect to an elderly is to visit her and spend some time with her just to chat with her and share stories.
-This is one family value that I wanted to impart to my grown-up children: to visit once-in-a-while our relatives and to re-connect with them, because for me “relationship” for me is very important.
+This is one family value that I wanted to impart to my grown-up children: to visit once-in-a-while our relatives and to re-connect with them, because “relationship” for me is very important.

 Over the weekend, my family had the opportunity to visit two elderly widows in our family.
 We wanted to show our love for these elderly women.
 We wanted to be God’s channel of His love for them.

 My Aunt Glor or “Tiya Glor” as we fondly call her, is from my family’s lineage.
 She is 86 years old.
 She is still very strong, can go to the market by herself, has sharp memory, and can still see clearly.

 My family had a wonderful time with her one Sunday.
 She was alone in her nice home, watching TV to pass the time.
 We had so many stories shared, in between sharings we held hands and even hugged each other.
 She is a sweet old lady.

 I remember when she was still young, she was a dress-maker.
 She was very industrious, sewing dresses and curtains to earn a living for her big family.
 I am so happy that she and my deceased uncle were able to raise up their children who are now well-established with their own families too.

 We were joined later by her daughter and her family.
 They had brought in food for our afternoon snacks.
 While we were enjoying the bonding time, my cousin-in-law asked that he be prayed over.
 (Wow, another opportunity to bring God’s healing touch!)
 And yes, the entire family indeed prayed for him, my cousin said she felt the Spirit moving!